Family Encyclopedia >> Travel

 • The hotel closed

-• The false call from reception
+• The fake call from reception

 • Quality control